Quadratic Hedging and Optimization of Option Exercise Policies: Quadratic Hedging for a Given Exercise Policy

 which can be interpreted as the date $T_{I-1}$ value of supplementing the unhedged P\&L with the cash flows corresponding to trading the futures according to policy $-\psi$, which yields the hedged P\&L associated with this policy.
 Hence, model~(\ref{eq:hedgemod}) determines the initial risk free bond position and the futures trading policy that minimize the second moment of the hedged P\&L.

 Model~(\ref{eq:hedgemod}) can be solved based on stochastic dynamic programming, similar to the development in~\citet{kn:BertsimasEtAl2001,kn:Cerny2004,kn:Secomandi2019}, and~\citet{kn:SecomandiYang2021}.
 Financial trading occurs only if the option is alive.
-Thus, the stochastic dynamic program is formulated under this assumption.
+Thus, we formulate the stochastic dynamic program under this assumption.
 The value function in stage $i\in\mathcal{I}$ and state $(V_{i},F_i)\in\mathbb{R}\times \mathbb{R}_+$ satisfies

 For each stage $i\in\mathcal{I}$ and futures price $F_{i}\in\mathbb{R}_+$ such that $X^\pi_i\left(F_i\right) = 1$ or $i=I-1$ let $a^\pi_{i}(F_{i}) := D_{i,I-1}^{-2}$, $b^\pi_{i}(F_{i}) := C_i(F_{i})$, and $c^\pi_{i}(F_{i}) := 0$.
 For each stage $i\in\mathcal{I}\setminus\{I-1\}$ and futures price $F_i\in\mathbb{R}_+$ such that $X^\pi_i\left(F_i\right) = 0$ define